basikthings/ENVIRO_CPTR_THE_FLAG_BLSTR/README.md

 docker run -p80:80 -p8765:8765 -v $PWD/:/source -it klavins/enviro:v1.6 bash
 ```

-This will start a container environment using Docker provided by Professor Klavins
+This will start a container environment using Docker provided by Professor Klavins with all the [ENVIRO](https://github.com/klavinslab/enviro) code installed

 ```bash
 make